 All assignments and final course grades may be appealed by individual students, as per the procedure outlined in this policy.

-The College makes every effort to ensure that all equipment and facilities are properly maintained and all required safety devices are in working order.
-Any concerns or issues regarding health and safety must be reported to a senior campus administrator such as the Student Services Manager, who will report the issue to the Senior National Director.
+The College makes every effort to ensure that all equipment and facilities are properly maintained, and that all required safety equipment is in working order.
+Any concerns or issues regarding health and safety must be reported to a senior campus administrator, such as the Student Services Manager or Campus Director.

 Greystone College is committed to providing equal educational opportunities to all students, including those with disabilities.
 In addition, it is committed to addressing the physical, systemic, technological, and attitudinal barriers that can limit the inclusion of students with disabilities.